IBM/db2sock-ibmi/README.md

 This default parser may be replaced by any Open Source json parser (DIY enabled).

 - libtkit400.a toolkit runner is dynamically loaded via SQL400Json API with libjson400.a.
 This object provides toolkit functions similar to XMLSERVICE (db2proc.srvpgm).
+You must build db2proc.srvpgm db2 procedure before libtkit400.a to create ILE-PROC/iconf.h.
+At runtime you may override db2 procedure library location with env var TOOLLIB (optional).

 ##YIPS pre-compiled test vesion